| My Imajica Experience

 I quickly left the light and popped in the

-upstage around the other 100 children onstage.
+stage door, taking a long arc upstage around the other 100 children onstage.
 Derek caught the

 look on my